Quasars can Signpost Supermassive Black Hole Binaries: Abstract

 \section{Abstract}

 Supermassive black holes (SMBHs) are found in the centers of massive galaxies, and galaxy mergers should eventually lead to SMBH mergers.
 Quasar activity has long been associated with galaxy mergers, so here we investigate if supermassive black hole binaries (SMBHBs) are preferentially found in quasars.
 Our multimessenger investigation folds together a gravitational wave background signal from NANOGrav, a sample of periodic AGN candidates from the Catalina Real-Time Transient Survey, and a quasar mass function, to estimate an upper limit on the fraction of quasars which could host a SMBHB.
-We find at 95\% confidence that quasars are at most seven times as likely to host a SMBHB as a random galaxy.
-Quasars should therefore be prioritized as targets for SMBHB searches in pulsar timing arrays.
+We find at 95\% confidence that quasars are at most five times as likely to host a SMBHB as a random galaxy.
+Pulsar timing arrays may therefore be more likely to find SMBHBs by prioritizing quasars over a random selection of galaxies in their searches.

 \keywords{Gravitational wave astronomy (675) --- Gravitational waves (678) --- Quasars (1319) --- Supermassive black holes (1663)}